Grand Canyon River Trip: April 13th through May 7th, 2024

 Of course there were a number of iterations getting to this final list from those who had originally signed on and those who could actually go, but when launch day rolled around we had filled the permit with a great team.

 We were also fortunate to have experienced boatmen to help lead the trip including Bob, Dann Coffey and Bob's brother, Dave.
-Alex Heindl and Phil Spargo had been been on other river trips, but never a boatman on the Grand.
-They had helped though and we felt they were qualified to at least be the captain of a boat and those of us who were more experienced could help them through rough sections if need be.
+Alex Heindl and Phil Spargo had been on other river trips, but never a boatman on the Grand.
+They had helped though, and we felt they were qualified to captain a boat and those of us who were more experienced could help them through rough sections if need be.
 Dave Ford had also recently got into river running and his boating experience ended up being a great addition to our trip.

 There is a misconception that if someone doesn't have "Grand Canyon boatman experience" they, at some level, fall in the shadow of others that do.
 This couldn't be further from the truth as there is a broad range of gifts and skills that are necessary for a successful river trip.
 Perhaps chief among them are those that have an affinity for taking care of the menu.
 If it weren't for the food management, cooking and kitchen skills that Dann, Summer, Christopher, Hannah and Kath brought to the trip we certainly would not have had as great a trip as we did.
 Equally important were the construction skills Andy brought, Lee's exceptional photography and videography skills, Alex and Jim's geology expertise, Dave Ford's medical and rescue experience, Paul's musical skills, Shawn's technical skills, and Chris Stiltner's backcountry experience.